clonos/control-pane/README.markdown

 ## Usage

-Use downloads pages https://clonos.tekroutine.com/download.html to obtain latest .ISO image
+For installing from ISO: Use downloads pages https://clonos.tekroutine.com/download.html to obtain latest .ISO image For installing on FreeBSD: https://clonos.tekroutine.com/installation_on_freebsd.html

 ## Limitations